 You will not be eligible to submit an appeal until your results have been formally agreed by the Exam Board and they have published your formal transcript/results on MAP.

-Any appeal must be submitted to the Secretary of the Appeals Committee within 14 calendar days from when the transcript of marks or formal results letter are released on MAP (My Aston Portal).
+Any appeal must be submitted to the University no later than 14 calendar days (including weekends and public and University holidays) from after the student's Exam Board decision has been released on MAP (My Aston Portal).

-If you are unsure when your appeal deadline, contact your School Office.
+If you are unsure of your appeal deadline, contact your School Office.

 The burden of proof is on you the student to prove with evidence how your appeal meets one or more of the grounds listed above.
 If you are unsure if you are likely to meet the grounds please contact us for advice.